Proxtx/redditDownloaderGUI/README.md

 2. Edit the pwd field to have a custom password
 3. Edit the dowload field to hold the path to the download folder of the redditDownloader
 4. Edit the port field (optional)
+5. Run npm I
+6. Run node .
-5. Head to localhost:3000 (or your custom port)
+7. Head to localhost:3000 (or your custom port)